sobamask22/CarSales-PowerBI/README.md

 ## Data Structure:
 The Vehicle sales data model is showed below.
 It highlights:

-- The main fact table with its columns and data types
+- The Car Sales fact table with its columns and data types.
+Key fields include sale date, sale price, MMR Value, Vehicle Make, Transmission Type, Condition Rating and Odometer Reading

-- Relationships to supporting tables
+- Each row in the fact table represents a unique vehicle sale

+- The date column allows the use of time intelligence allowing the analysis of Yoy, MoM and seasonal trends

 - Data was cleaned and prepared using Microsoft Excel, Python scripts, and Power Query before analysis.

+- The diagram below shows the relationships from the fact table to supporting tables

 <img width="810" height="517" alt="image" src="https://github.com/user-attachments/assets/49a5a1f8-bdb7-4ceb-9f9a-ca179c28375b" />